 Treating obesity as a disease makes economic sense.

-Is obesity a disease?
-Let’s take a closer look at why it should be identified as such: It is positively correlated with diseases that are highly expensive to treat, like kidney disease.
+Let’s take a closer look at why obesity should be identified as a disease: It is positively correlated with diseases that are highly expensive to treat, like kidney disease.
 Dialysis, a common treatment for kidney failure, costs an average of $72,000 per year, per patient.
 With nearly 500,000 individuals on dialysis in the US, it constitutes a significant cost burden for individuals, insurance companies, and the government.
 By defining obesity as a disease, cost-effective treatments for obesity – like consultations with a nutritionist, physical therapy, or even bariatric surgery – can help to circumvent cases (and therefore costs) of the diseases with which obesity is associated.
 As the old adage goes, an ounce of prevention is worth a pound of cure.
 As such, in the works are federal, evidenced-based dietary guidelines for infants, pregnant women and young children in an effort to prevent obesity.

 Obesity as a disease encourages treatment.

-While being overweight or obese can have a number of negative effects on overall health and quality of life, obesity is hardly a focus of medicine.
+While being overweight or obese can have a number of negative effects on overall health and quality of life, especially increasing the risk of Covid-related death, obesity is hardly a focus of medicine.
 Medical schools tend to focus on pathology, devoting little time to matters of nutrition and activity’s impact on health.
 This leaves physicians ill-equipped to advise their patients on such matters.
 As such, terming obesity a disease stands to restructure physicians’ values and learning on the topic.
-Designating obesity as a disease rather than a consequence of poor lifestyle may relieve the stigma surrounding it and encourage those affected to seek medical assistance.
-It may also provide their doctors opportunity to speak up about such matters; less than half of obese patients have ever been informed by their doctors that they are obese.
+Designating obesity as a disease rather than a consequence of poor lifestyle may relieve the stigma surrounding it and encourage those affected to seek medical assistance, instead of avoiding appointments for fear of humiliation.
+It may provide doctors the opportunity to address such matters diplomatically and accurately, instead of equating obesity with lifestyle behavior, thereby leaving patients feeling fat-shamed or wanting to avoid the issue altogether.

 The Bottom Line: Can obesity be kept at bay through healthy lifestyle choices, or does it require more comprehensive medical interventions for a sustainable cure?
-With adult and childhood obesity cases rising across the globe, now is the crucial moment to decide.
-So, what do you think?
+With adult and childhood obesity cases rising across the globe, and increasing the risk of Covid-related hospitalizations, now is the crucial moment to decide.
 Is obesity a disease or not?